All Products

 Document Center

-Time-to-live (TTL) is the amount of time that a resource is cached on Dynamic Content Delivery Network (DCDN) points of presence (POPs).
-When the TTL of a cached resource ends, the resource on the POPs expires.
-Requests that attempt to access expired resources are redirected to the origin server.
-The retrieved resources are returned to the clients and cached on the POPs.
-You can create a cache rule for static resources based on file directories or file name extensions.
+Time-to-live (TTL) is the duration for which a resource from an origin server is cached on DCDN points of presence (POPs).
+When the TTL ends, the resource on the DCDN POPs expires.
+If a client requests a resource that has expired from a DCDN POP, DCDN fetches the latest version of the resource from the origin server and caches it on the DCDN POPs.
+You can configure a cache TTL for static resources based on file directories or filename extensions.

-A short TTL may cause frequent origin fetches and increase loads on the origin server.
+A short TTL may cause DCDN to perform frequent origin fetches and increase loads on the origin server.
 A long TTL may cause resources on the POPs to become outdated.

-• If a resource that is cached on a POP is infrequently accessed, the resource may be overwritten by frequently accessed resources on the POP before the resource expires.
+• If a resource that is cached on a DCDN POP is infrequently accessed (the same resource on the same DCDN POP is accessed at a low frequency), the resource may be overwritten by frequently accessed resources on the DCDN POP before the resource expires.

 • When you update a file on the origin server, we recommend that you add a version number to the file name to differentiate file versions after updates.

 This way, each version of the file after an update has a unique name.
-For example, you can name a file img-v1.0.jpg before the file is updated and img-v2.1.jpg after the file is updated.
+For example, you can name a file img-v1.0.jpg before the file is updated and img-v2.1.jpg after an update.

 Procedure